yokoyamatoyou/CSVXLM2/README.md

 1. Install the dependencies listed in `requirements.txt` and ensure the XSD files are placed as described above.
-2. Launch the Tkinter GUI to run the conversion workflow:
+2. Launch the Tkinter GUI (displayed in Japanese) to run the conversion workflow:
     ```bash
     python src/gui.py
     ```
-    Use the interface to select the configuration JSON and specify the CSV profile.
+    Use the interface (now fully Japanese) to select the configuration JSON and specify the CSV profile.
     On Windows systems you can also launch the GUI by executing `run_gui.bat` in the project root.
 3. Alternatively, run the CLI directly: